Check For A Partially Closed Water Valve

 If you have a round or oval handle, turn it clockwise to close it and counterclockwise to open it.
 Make sure it's turned counterclockwise as far as it will go.

-What To Do If Your Inlet Valve Is Partially Closed
+What To Do If You Have A Partially Closed Water Valve

 NOTE: This content is for informational purposes only, and HomeX and its affiliates disclaim all liability related to it.
 If you decide to perform any tasks based on this information, you assume all risks, including the risk of loss or damage to property or personal injury.